govguide/optimism-resource-center/Token House Governance/Anticapture Commission/Anticapture Commission.md

 > [!info]- This post was originally published in the Governance Forum
 > To view the source, please click [here](https://gov.optimism.io/t/anticapture-commission/6889).
-Initially published on September 28, 2023 and last modified on October 11, 2023
+Initially published on September 28, 2023 and last modified on October 31, 2023

 <span class="notvisible"></span>
 Throughout Season 4, delegates provided feedback attesting to the importance of recognizing the highest impact delegates and creating standards around their expected participation.
-In Season 5, broadening the set of stakeholders involved in governance will be a focus, with a priority of ensuring that high impact individual delegates remain well represented in the Token House.
+In Season 5, broadening the set of tokenholders involved in governance will be a focus, with a priority of ensuring that high impact individual delegates remain well represented in the Token House.

 Considering both of these factors, Season 5 introduces an Anticapture Commission, comprised of the highest impact delegates.
-The Anticapture Commission will have a mandate to represent the interests of individual delegates as a key stakeholder group, and to prevent capture of the Token House by any one stakeholder group.
+The Anticapture Commission will have a mandate to represent the interests of individual delegates as a key tokenholder group, and to prevent capture of the Token House by any one tokenholder or group of tokenholders (protocols, OP Chains, etc.).

+We have run or proposed similar delegation programs in the past.
+The Protocol Delegation Program and recently proposed Chain Delegation Program are similarly temporary delegation programs aimed at increasing the representation of important tokenholder groups.
 If approved by the Token House, the Anticapture Commission would be delegated 10M OP from the Governance Fund in Season 5 and 6.
-After one year, the Anticapture Commission would need to propose any continuation of the program to Governance.
+After one year, the Anticapture Commission would need to propose any continuation of the program to Governance, but the intention is for this program to expire.

 # Anticapture Commission Charter

 ## Goals

 - Uphold standards of delegate engagement for the highest context, impact, and participation delegates (you can think of the Anticapture Commission as recognized delegates)
 - Represent individual delegates as a key stakeholder group by holding office hours each week and escalating community concerns to be put forward as discussion topics or proposals.
-This should empower individual delegates as we broaden the set of stakeholders involved in governance decision
+This should empower individual delegates as we broaden the set of protocol or OP Chain delegates involved in governance decision
-- Provide alerts to the Citizens’ House when concerns arise over significant imbalances in power between groups of stakeholders (for example, between individual delegates, core dev teams, OP Chains, and various other potential stakeholder groups)
+- Provide alerts to the Citizens’ House when concerns arise over significant imbalances in power between groups of stakeholders (for example, between individual delegates, core dev teams, OP Chains, and various other potential tokenholder groups.)
+Please note this commission’s duties are in service to tokenholders.
+The commission may not explicitly limit tokenholder power and may not limit the rights of tokenholders in favor of any other stakeholder group in any way.

 ## Commission Structure